foonoo/docs/6-Building-Blogs.md

 ```

-Notice that the taxonomies are used directly in the frontmatter, and they could take data in whatever form

-1. The blog directory structure.
-1. Writing content for blogs.
-1. Blog specific front matter.
-1. Taxonmies.
+Notice how the taxonomies are used directly in the frontmatter, and also how taxonomies can take data in any type?
+Having the taxoniomies directly in the frontmatter makes it useful as metadata for the post.
+Anyone perusing the raw markdown files can get a sense of the post's calssification without digging any deeper.
+Also, by not restricting the data type on tag values, themes are able to use taxonomies anyhow they seem fit.
+It's just important to keep the values consistent across pages.

-1. Archives
+## Archives
-1. Comments and feeds
+The blog generator in foonoo automatically generates dated archive pages.
+This is done to ensure all paths in a post's URL resolve to some meaningful information.
+In this way, suppose we have a  page hosted at `/2022/02/13/a-sample-post.html`, and someone just visits `/2022/02/13`, the will receive a listing of all pages that were posted on that given date.
+Similarly, if you were to go a step lower and visit `2022/02`, you should receive a listing of all pages posted in February, and so on.